Stages on Life's Way

 Stages on Life's Way (Stadier på Livets Vej; historical orthography: Stadier paa Livets Vej) is a philosophical work by Søren Kierkegaard written in 1845.
 The book was written as a continuation of Kierkegaard's prior work Either/Or.
-While Either/Or is about the aesthetic and ethical realms, Stages continues onward to the consideration of the religious realms.
-Kierkegaard's "concern was to present the various stages of existence in one work if possible."
-His father Michael Pedersen read Christian Wolff, and Søren himself was influenced by both Wolff and Kant to the point of using the structure and philosophical content of the three special metaphysics as the scheme or blueprint for building the ideas for this book.
+While Either/Or is about the aesthetic and ethical realms, Stages continues considers the religious.
+Kierkegaard's "concern was to present the various stages of existence in one work if possible".
+Kierkegaard was influenced by both Christian Wolff and Immanuel Kant to the point of using the structure and philosophical content of the three special metaphysics as the scheme or blueprint for building the ideas for this book.